 Our Analysis and Test Results

-The Bell Stratus sits right in the middle of the pack, which means it has pretty steady performance over the measures.
+The Bell Stratus sits right in the middle of the pack, which means it has pretty steady performance across each of our scoring metrics.

-Outperformance in comfort, adjustability, style, ventilation, and durability.
-What more could you want for $150?
-It's as good asking price and chances are, you'll find it somewhere for a good deal cheaper.
+High performance in comfort, adjustability, style, ventilation, and durability.
+What more could you want for this list price?
+It's a fine value at its standard list price and chances are, you'll find it somewhere for a good deal cheaper.